Kisange5/alx-system_engineering-devops/0x02-shell_redirections/README.md

 !#/bin/bash
-Replace all characters A and c from input to Z and e respectively.
+A script that displays all users and their home directories, sorted by users.